Registration costs and fees

 |Project Idea Note (PIN) review||Desk review by the Plan Vivo Foundation||$750 (fixed)|

-Project development costs can vary considerably depending on the size, location and complexity of the project, and on the capacity of the project developer and requirement for initial external support e.g. technical support.
+Project development costs can vary considerably depending on the size, location and complexity of the project, and on the technical and other capacities of the project coordinator to implement and operate the project.

 The Plan Vivo Foundation does not provide start-up funding to projects.